thoughtbot/guides/style/README.md

   [Example][dot guideline example].
 * Use 2 space indentation (no tabs).
 * Use an empty line between methods.
-* Use newlines around multi-line blocks.
+* Use empty lines around multi-line blocks.
 * Use spaces around operators, after commas, after colons and semicolons, around `{` and before `}`.
 * Use [Unix-style line endings] (`\n`).